 Floyd won four Stanley Cups 1953, 1956, 1957, 1958.

 1953 Stanley Cup final.
 Game 2.
 Montreal vs Boston

 After retiring, he coached the Montreal Royals.
 Then he went on to work for the Canadiens front office for over forty years as director of sales and travel secretary.

 Curry was stricken with Alzheimer’s disease for many of his final 81 years in life.
 He died at a Montreal hospital on September 16, 2006.

 Chapleau is a township in Sudbury District, Ontario.

-Chapleau is best known for being the home of the world’s largest Crown Game Preserve, as well as being the 2011 winners of WFN’s Ultimate Fishing Town Canada contest.
-The Game Preserve, established in 1925, is 700,000 hectares in size, making it an exciting eco-tourism destination for world nature and wildlife travelers.
+Chapleau is best known for being the home of the world’s largest Crown Game Preserve, as well as being the 2011 winner of WFN’s Ultimate Fishing Town Canada contest.
+The Game Preserve, established in 1925, is 700,000 hectares in size, making it an exciting eco-tourism destination for world nature and wildlife travellers.